Financial-Times/treecreeper/ENDPOINTS.md

 ### HEAD

-To be used for verifying the existence of a record
+To be used for verifying the existence of a record.
+Note that any errors are returned in a `Debug-Error` header

 | initial state | status | response type |
 | ------------- | ------ | ------------- |